GCbeheo/HelloReactJS/README.md

 ### `docker-compose -f docker-compose.yaml up -d`

-Open [http://localhost:80](http://localhost:3000) to view it in the browser.
+Open [http://localhost:80](http://localhost:3000) to view it in the browser